Halen0Jacobsen/Halen0Jacobsen/README.md

 - Hi, I’m @Halen0Jacobsen
 - Im currently in college for secure software development.
-I want to go on to work in embedded systems, I currently do most my projects using Java - Python or C++
+I want to go on to work in embedded systems, I currently do most my projects using Java - Python or C/C++
 - I like robotics projects and 3D Printing, I want to work on building a Hemp-Crete 3D printer
 - Find me @ halenjacobsen.dev on Instagram
 -